garycarr/sudoku/README.md

 }
  ```

  This was done as a hack on a plane in a few hours.
-It is not efficient and it won't solve everything (but will solve as much as it can!).
+I don't imagine I'll work on it again.
+It won't solve everything but it does try its best!